 - Virology data—University of Washington.

-- Sample standing orders for influenza immunization for children and teens.
+- Sample standing orders for child and teen influenza immunization.

-- Sample standing orders for influenza immunization for adults.
+- Sample standing orders for adult influenza immunization.

 - Vaccine Information Statements (available in multiple languages)—Immunization Action Coalition.